FAIMS/trap-gridded-survey/README.md

 * controlled vocabularies

 ## This module can be used with no or minor modification for:
-* intensive field survey
+* intensive surface field survey in a grid - Mediterranean style
 * mapping the exact location of archaeological remains
 * ground-truthing of archaeological remains

 ## Contact info:
 For more details about the **The Tundzha Regional Archaeological Project** please visit www.tundzha.org.
-If you have any questions about the The Tundzha Regional Archaeological Project, contact adela@fedarch.org.
+If you have any questions about the The Tundzha Regional Archaeological Project, contact Adela Sobotkova at adela@fedarch.org.
+If you have any questions about the **The Perachora Peninsula Archaeological Project**, contact Shawn Ross at shawn@fedarch.org.

-If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you within one business day.
+If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org**.

 ## Screenshots: